bbauska/W3Cx-5of5/README.md

 <b>Explanations:</b>

--   <b>Lines 7, 9 and 11</b>: we add a click listener to each button, in
+-   <i>Lines 7, 9 and 11</i>: we add a click listener to each button, in
     order to call a JavaScript function when each button is clicked.

--   <b>Line 14</b>: using the DOM API, we get the JavaScript object that corresponds to the video element we inserted in the HTML document.
+-   <i>Line 14</i>: using the DOM API, we get the JavaScript object that corresponds to the video element we inserted in the HTML document.
     This line is not within a function, so will be executed when the page loads.

--   <b>Lines 17 and 20</b>: we call methods from the API for
+-   <i>Lines 17 and 20</i>: we call methods from the API for
     playing/pausing the video.

--   <b>Line 24</b>: we modify the currentTime property in order to rewind the video.
+-   <i>Line 24</i>: we modify the currentTime property in order to rewind the video.
 Note that vid.load() also rewinds the video and shows the poster image again, but it also pauses the video.
 By using currentTime=0, the playback does not stop.